Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Februari 2026 21.52.02 UTC
+- WIB: Jumat, 27 Februari 2026 22.48.19 UTC
-- WITA: Jumat, 27 Februari 2026 22.52.02 UTC
+- WITA: Jumat, 27 Februari 2026 23.48.19 UTC
-- WIT: Jumat, 27 Februari 2026 23.52.02 UTC
+- WIT: Sabtu, 28 Februari 2026 00.48.19 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success